Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 - distinguished legal service with demanding and challenging legal work that contributes to the development of the law and practice

-- a recognized expertise in a particular area of law and practice (which may include the general practice of law)
+- recognized expertise in a particular area of law and practice (which may include the general practice of law)

 Professional qualities, including:

-- a history of honesty, integrity, discretion, and candid dealings in professional and personal matters including dealings with professional colleagues, clients, lay people, and the courts and in the execution of duties as an officer of the court
+- a history of honesty, integrity, and candid dealings in professional and personal matters including dealings with professional colleagues, clients, lay people, and the courts and in the execution of duties as an officer of the court

 - the trust and confidence of others